-Now that you’ve had a chance to wrap your mind around the concept of needing to make end of life decisions (click here to review), let’s discuss some specific mechanisms by which you can ensure your wishes are being honored.
+Now that you’ve had a chance to wrap your mind around the concept of needing to make end of life decisions (click here to review), let’s discuss some specific mechanisms by which you can ensure your wishes are honored.

-Health Care Power of Attorney (POA): The health care POA is your designee to carry out your medical wishes beyond what you have explicitly stated.
-A health care POA may serve more than one function.
+Healthcare Power of Attorney (POA): The healthcare POA is your designee to carry out your medical wishes beyond what you have explicitly stated.
+A healthcare POA may serve more than one function.